nikhildhoka8/Biometrics-Final-Project/README.md

 - **Insert New Person:** Add a person's name and their face encoding to the database.
 - **Check If Person Exists:** Check an uploaded image against the database to see if the person is already recognized.

+## Live Access

+This application can also be viewed online at the following URL: [CNN Face Recognition App](https://cnn-face-recognition-app.streamlit.app).

 ## Installation

 1. **Clone the repository:**